robderon/WebApplicationArchitectures/WAA-project-2021.md

 I will send you a link to a online form to submit your work

-**NO VERY EASY TO FIND BUGS**
-This goes without saying, features must work well, with no easy to find bug.
-I must be able to change user without problems and without the need to reload the page, if it's a multiuser app  (I will test it using multiple usernames.)
-I will use Chrome 89 to review your work.
-==> TEST YOUR APP BEFORE RELEASING IT

 **Available on a public web url**